ashlink11/llvm-project/ash-notes/plan.md

      - which all use `libmgpu.a` lib modern primitives (what is `.a` file type?)
        - whats the difference between `.s` and `.a`?
      - then can go to NVIDIA and AMD GPUs
-9. review Wired article on chip revolution needed january 2024
+9. review Wired article on chip revolution needed january 2024 (done)
   - universities
   - companies
   - future predictions
-10. why are the ModuleMaker project source files like this:
+10. why are the ModuleMaker project source files like this: (some done; todo -- see #6 which is almost identical)
     - lib
     - include
     - tools